Dr Janos Mark Szakolczai

 Supervision

-I am very keen in supervising novel criminological frontiers in
+I am particularly keen in supervising dissertations in novel criminological frontiers such as

 - hybrid on/off line reality